rrra/www/content/post/2021/august-minutes.md

 #### Fargo Marathon

-The marathon is the same day as the hamfest.
+The marathon is the same day as the Hamfest.
 This creates conflicts with both volunteers and the repeater.
 Jarod W0JPJ and Andy KD0IOE discussed and decided to use W0ILO (145.350/444.875) since it has VHF and UHF.
 Hamfest talk-in will move to W0RRW (146.970), and periodic reminders